LLuisPP/LLuisPP/README.md

 <h1 align="left">Hi 👋, my name is Luis Prieto, your friendly code wizard 🧙‍♂️</h1>
 <h3 align="left">A code artisan weaving digital dreams from sunny Spain 🌞✨</h3>

-  🔬 With a multifaceted background spanning laboratory chemistry, R&D in steelmaking, and safety management at Correos, I've embarked on a journey to transform my post-COVID passion for programming into a profession.
+  🔬 With a multifaceted background spanning laboratory chemistry, R&D in steelmaking, and Health & Safety Services, I've embarked on a journey to transform my post-COVID passion for programming into a profession.

   💻 Specializing in hybrid mobile app development with Ionic and Angular, and fueled by a deep interest in cybersecurity, my repositories showcase a fusion of innovation and security best practices.
 Additionally, I'm currently honing my skills at 42,   an esteemed self-taught programming school.